Amazing low cost laptop option for musicians and creators

 With the above caveats, the MacBook Air M1 and its siblings, the MacBook Air M2, the Mac mini M2, the Mac mini M1 and the 24″ iMac M1 make amazing low cost options for musicians and creators.
 For some the 13″ MacBook Pro M2 or M1 would also be a viable option, but I personally hate the touch bar, so they are not for me (or the majority of others).

-The single-core performance of the MacBook Air is very similar to all other M1 Series processors, because of course they all share the same core.
+CPU single-core performance of the M1 processors in the MacBook Air are very similar to all other M1 Series processors, because of course they all share the same CPU single-core.

 To give you a rough idea of DAW performance, these Logic Pro benchmarks come from the ‘14″ MacBook Pro vs M1 MacBook Air – Worth $1,000 MORE?’ video located in the YouTube section farther down this page.
 These are base models.
 The MacBook Air M1 8GB has 8 CPU cores and 7 GPU cores.
 The MacBook M1 Pro 16GB has 8 CPU cores and 14 GPU cores.